 - Mitigation of injury risk for City sanitation workers related to manual lifting and riding on the back of garbage trucks.

 - Maintaining low costs to residents for household garbage collection through operational efficiency.

-Dumpster Pod Program Begins: Fall 2020 (Exact date TBD)
+Dumpster Pod Program Begins: Spring 2021 (Exact date TBD)

 Enacting Legislation: City of Valdez Ordinance #20-01, Amending Title 8, Chapter 8.08 Titled Garbage Collection and Disposal (Click here to view the ordinance.)